michael2012z/BitBible/markdown/KJV/files/Ps.md

 2. Deliver me in thy righteousness, and cause me to escape: incline thine ear unto me, and save me.

-3. Be thou my strong habitation, whereunto I may continually resort: thou hast given commandment to save me; for thou art my rock and my fortress.Be…: Heb.
-Be thou to me for a rock of habitation
+3. Be thou my strong habitation, whereunto I may continually resort: thou hast given commandment to save me; for thou art my rock and my fortress.

 4. Deliver me, O my God, out of the hand of the wicked, out of the hand of the unrighteous and cruel man.